shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-cloud-service-project-managing-roles.md

 <properties
-   pageTitle="Administración de roles en los proyectos de servicios en la nube de Azure con Visual Studio | Microsoft Azure" description="Obtenga información sobre cómo agregar nuevos roles al proyecto de servicio en la nube de Azure o quitarle roles existentes con Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Managing roles in the Azure cloud services projects with Visual Studio | Microsoft Azure" description="Learn how to add new roles to your Azure cloud service project or remove existing roles from it by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"